-After granting Entrance to a candidate, a candidacy committee will request that the Domestic Mission unit candidacy staff convene a Theological Review Panel (TRP).
+After granting Entrance to a candidate, a candidacy committee will request that the Christian Community and Leadership home area candidacy staff convene a Theological Review Panel (TRP).
 Such a panel normally includes the seminary representative serving on the candidacy committee, another seminary faculty person, representatives from the candidacy committee, an ethnic or community representative (if appropriate), an interpreter (if needed), and the candidacy leadership manager, who may serve as a convener.
-The TRP may be convened electronically, on the territory of the synod, or at an ELCA seminary.
+The TRP may be convened electronically on the territory of the synod or at an ELCA seminary.
 The candidacy leadership manager will submit the TRP report electronically and share it with the candidacy committee.